Azure/azure-iot-middleware-freertos/README.md

 With those options added, the following CMake target will be available to integrate into your project:

 - `az::iot_middleware::freertos`

+### Using Source Files

+Similar to the process of building using CMake, the library requires a few components in order to build by using only the source files (maybe in make files or some proprietary build system).

+The following files are for core library functionality:

+- All source files under `source`
+- All header files under `source/include`

+The following includes must be available to the library for compilation.

+- FreeRTOS kernel includes
+- A FreeRTOS port directory
+- A path or paths to the following files: `FreeRTOSConfig.h`, `azure_iot_config.h`.

+If using the coreMQTT port for the MQTT, the following needs to be included and built:

+- `core_mqtt_config.h`
+- The `source/interface` directory
+- The port files in `ports/coreMQTT`
+- Proper compilation and linking of the coreMQTT library

+Other than these, your choice of libraries for TLS and TCP/IP are up to you to choose and properly configure/compile.

 ## Contributing